Smertig/banana/docs/api/tg/methods/set_my_commands.rst

    ``connector`` is any object satisfying :ref:`connector concept <banana-api-banana-connectors>`.

    Use this method to change the list of the bot's commands.
+See https://core.telegram.org/bots#commands for more details about bot commands.
 Returns True on success.

 .. cpp:struct:: set_my_commands_args_t